jqwidgets/angular/README.md

-# This page contains all jQWidgets Angular Demos.
+# This GitHub repository contains all jQWidgets Angular Demos.

 You can view them online here: https://www.jqwidgets.com/angular/.